 What are they?

 Most animal pollination is carried out by insects, the majority of which are bees.
-There are roughly 20,000 different species of bees on the planet and more than 4,300 of those are native to North America and Hawaii, each one of them helping fill some ecological niche that may have taken millennia to master.
+There are roughly 20,000 different species of bees on the planet with more than 4,300 species native to North America and Hawaii.
+Each species helps fill some ecological niche that may have taken millennia to master.
 Still, despite their ecological and economic importance, bees are in trouble.

 Why do they need your help?